More on methods of reducing heat transfer - thermal conductivity

 fall should be roughly inversely to the thickness.

-Here are some typical relative values of
+Here are some typical relative thermal conductivity

 aluminium 205, brass 109, cast iron 58,

 steel alloys 16 to 43, stone 1.7, dense brick 1.3, concrete 0.4 to 1.7,

 common brick 0.6 to 1.0, glass 0.8 to 0.9, water 0.58, lightweight concrete